-There may be other information systems, including PC-based calendar and tickler systems, time tracking and personnel systems, and litigation support systems on either PCs or larger computers.
+There may be other information systems, including PC-based calendar and tickler systems, time tracking and personnel systems, salvage and subrogation systems, imaging systems and litigation support systems on either PCs or larger computers.
 Further, through Web sites and online services, computers now serve as important common communication devices.
 The company’s Web site can be used to provide and gather useful information about the company in receivership.

 The receiver may need to acquire utility programs to perform such functions as restoring deleted data or backing up data in a compressed format.
 The administration of some receiverships can be litigation-intensive.
 Case management or other information systems in support of legal activities should be considered for those receiverships.